 They both also feature some truly amazing technology packed into the fairing with Infotainment systems, touchscreens, speakers and gauges.

-And we certainly can't discount the new Milwaukee Eight engine found in all 2017 touring models.
+And we certainly can't discount the new Milwaukee Eight engine found in all current touring models.

 So which one wins?
 Honestly you have to ride them both.
 There is a rider for every motorcycle and your personal preference will win out.
 Guess you'll have to take them both for a free test ride at Oakland H-D because test riding a motorcycle is the best way to choose.